-OCTOBER’s birthday flower, the vibrant marigold comes in a range of colours including white, gold and yellow; however, the most popular is bright orange.
-Marigolds have been used for a wide variety of purposes throughout history.
-Ancient Greek and Roman cultures, as well as Indian and Middle Eastern all used marigolds for everything from treating various health ailments, dying fabrics, creating cosmetics and seasoning foods.
+Marigolds feature throughout history - ancient Greek and Roman cultures, as well as Indian and Middle Eastern cultures all used marigolds for everything from treating various health ailments, dying fabrics, creating cosmetics and seasoning foods.

-In Medieval England, the flowers and leaves of the marigold flower, combined with ground eggshells, were added to heated ale and drunk as a treatment for the plague.
+In Medieval England, the flowers and leaves of the marigold flowers, combined with ground eggshells, were added to heated ale and drunk as a treatment for the plague.

 In Asia, garlands of marigold flowers are used to decorate religious statues, and during funerals and wedding ceremonies.

-The yellow and orange marigolds symbolise the sun and light.
 Marigold flowers can be eaten and are often used in salads or as a substitute for the much more expensive saffron spice.
-The leaves of the marigold plant are also occasionally eaten, but not as tasty.

-Another great use for the marigold is as a natural insect repellent.
-It’s strong scent helps keep mosquitos and aphids away.
+Another use for this flower is as a natural insect repellent - the strong scent helps keep mosquitoes away.